waimea-msmalley/300DTD-Assesment/Development.md

 Below is a all the actions I will aim to include in the functionality of my Website, including all the pages, their function, and all the options that the users will have when accessing the pages.
 ![Alt text](images/sketch.png)

-> Replace this text with any user feedback / comments
+> End User was happy with how it looked, and siad he couldn't wait to see a working version.

-Replace this text with notes describing how you acted upon the user feedback: made changes to design, etc.
+My end user gave me no feedback to act on.

 ### 24/05/24